 Carrie shook her head.
 “I haven’t spoken to you since I… look, you have no reason to do this.
 I’m hardly in a position to be able to grant you any favours.”

 “I know.”
 Frank rubbed the back of his neck.
 “But you realize it’s never been about favours, yeah?
 And the Carrie I know – she tends to lash out at bad news.
-So I’d hate to see her lose control tomorrow and do even more stuff to people that she’d regret later.”
+So I’d hate to see her lose control again tomorrow.
+Possibly doing even more stuff to people that she’d regret later.”

 The wind blew more hair in front of Carrie’s face but this time she ignored it, her eyes fixated on Frank.
 “I really don’t understand people, do I,” she realized.
 A pause.
 “I am sorry for some of the things I’ve said and done to you.
 Really sorry.”